Native Americans say U.S. does not own land it is about to give to Rio Tinto | Business

 Rio's Resolution Copper subsidiary said it will monitor the case and remains "committed to ongoing engagement with Native American tribes to continue shaping the project and deliver initiatives that recognize and protect cultural heritage."
 Rio and development partner BHP Group Ltd have sought for years to access the underground copper deposit, about 70 miles (113 km) east of Phoenix in the Tonto National Forest.

-The U.S. Forest Service, which manages the land, did not immediately respond to a request for comment.
+The U.S. Forest Service, which manages the land, declined to comment.
 The deposit sits below land that belonged to the tribe before the United States existed.
 An 1852 treaty between U.S. officials and the tribe that is still in force set aside the land for the Apaches' use.

 In 2014, the U.S. Congress and then-President Barack Obama approved a plan to let Rio exchange land it already owns for land above the copper, with the caveat that the swap could not occur until an environmental study was published.
 The outgoing Trump administration plans to publish that study on Friday, clearing the way for the exchange within 60 days.
 Tribal members have also filed a lawsuit seeking to block the study's publication.